-This example shows how to visualize depth and semantic segmentation data captured from a camera sensor in the Automated Driving Toolbox™ 3D simulation environment.
-This 3D environment uses the Unreal Engine® from Epic Games®.
+This example shows how to visualize depth and semantic segmentation data captured from a camera sensor in a simulation environment.
+This environment is rendered using the Unreal Engine® from Epic Games®.

 You can use depth visualizations to validate depth estimation algorithms for your sensors.
-You can use semantic segmentation visualizations to analyze the classification scheme used for generating synthetic semantic segmentation data from the 3D environment.
+You can use semantic segmentation visualizations to analyze the classification scheme used for generating synthetic semantic segmentation data from the Unreal Engine environment.

 The model used in this example simulates a vehicle driving in a city scene.

 A Simulation 3D Vehicle with Ground Following block specifies the driving route of the vehicle.
-The waypoint poses that make up this route were obtained using the technique described in the Select Waypoints for 3D Simulation example.
+The waypoint poses that make up this route were obtained using the technique described in the Select Waypoints for Unreal Engine Simulation example.

 A Simulation 3D Camera block mounted to the rearview mirror of the vehicle captures data from the driving route.
-This block outputs the camera, depth, and semantic segmentation displays by using To Video Display blocks.
+This block outputs the camera, depth, and semantic segmentation displays by using To Video Display (Computer Vision Toolbox) blocks.

 Load the MAT-file containing the waypoint poses.
 Add timestamps to the poses and then open the model.